MEDICAL BENEFITS PLAN 2 & 3

 “Nurse Case Manager.”
 A licensed nurse assigned by the Director to follow and monitor the progress of recovery of an injury/illness or occupational Claim.

 “Original Injury.”
-The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected or occupational disability through the date the member reaches a Medically Stationary status.
+The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected injury/illness or occupational disability through the date the Member reaches a Medically Stationary status.

 “Preponderance of the Evidence.”
 The term “Preponderance of the Evidence” means the greater weight of the evidence.